-P&G: Fiscal 3Q Earnings Snapshot
+P&G reports flat 3Q profit, buys Merck unit

-CINCINNATI (AP) — CINCINNATI (AP) — Procter & Gamble Co.
-(PG) on Thursday reported fiscal third-quarter profit of $2.51 billion.
+NEW YORK (AP) — Procter & Gamble Co. reported flat fiscal third-quarter profit as it faces increased competition for consumer products such as shaving cream and household goods.

-On a per-share basis, the Cincinnati-based company said it had net income of 95 cents.
+The Cincinnati company also said it is paying $4.2 billion for Merck KGaA’s consumer health unit, adding products and geographic reach.
+Products include nutritional supplements for pregnant women, cod liver oil capsules and back pain balm.

+P&G’s profit in the three months ended March 31 remained essentially flat at $2.51 billion, though it rose 2 cents on a per-share basis to 95 cents.
 Earnings, adjusted for restructuring costs and pretax expenses, were $1 per share.

-The results exceeded Wall Street expectations.
-The average estimate of 10 analysts surveyed by Zacks Investment Research was for earnings of 98 cents per share.

-The world’s largest consumer products maker posted revenue of $16.28 billion in the period, also beating Street forecasts.
-Eight analysts surveyed by Zacks expected $16.19 billion.
+Revenue rose 4 percent to $16.28 billion.

 Most Read Business Stories